-Since the start of intensive salmon farming salmon has become a cheaper and cheaper source of protein.
-Salmon has transitioned from a relative luxurious food item to a staple part of everyday diets.
-For most of the eighties and nineties the price of salmon fell consistently both in nominal and real terms.
-The price decline was caused by steady improvements in productivity reducing unit production costs (Asche, 1997,2008; Tveteras and Wan, 2000; Guttormsen, 2002; Asche et al., 2007; Asche, Roll, et al., 2009; Vassdal and Asche, 2006).
-Along with improvements in productivity salmon has enjoyed strong demand growth (Asche, Dahl, et al., 2011).
-However, since the early part of the last decade prices seem to have leveled out and even increased.
-In some sense demand growth seems to have caught up with productivity growth.
-Although productivity still increases it appears to have slowed down relative to demand growth (Vassdal and Holst, 2011).
 This apparent slowdown must also be seen relative to recent developments in demand conditions.
-The Chilean disease issues, starting in late 2008, shifted demand towards non-Chilean suppliers (Asche, Hansen, et al., 2009; Hansen and Onozaka, 2011).
+The Chilean disease issues, starting in late 2008, shifted demand towards non-Chilean suppliers (Asche et al., 2009a; Hansen & Onozaka, 2011).
 This provided strong prices for Norwegian salmon farmers.
 The shock is likely temporary as the Chilean industry seems to be recovering.
 More importantly overall global growth in demand for food, including protein, has been strong and is likely to remain strong (Trostle et al., 2011).
 This suggests continued high demand for fish, putting continued upward pressure on prices.

-Along with increasing prices volatility has also increased.
+Volatility has also increased along with increasing prices.
 High volatility is not surprising considering the perishable nature of harvested salmon in addition to a long production time.
 This effect is demonstrated in Oglend and Sikveland (2009).
 Recent developments show a steady increase in price volatility.
 This is different from occasional shocks, or clustering, of volatility associated with temporary seasonal effects such as temperature fluctuations (Asheim et al., 2011).
 Higher volatility is not necessarily bad as farmers appear to be compensated by higher prices in general.
-However, for processors extreme price movements might put undesirable pressure on profit margins.
+For processors, however, extreme price movements might put undesirable pressure on profit margins.
 At least it should make hedging instruments more attractive for risk adverse processors.